-The Northern Inland Bioregion includes the freshwater rivers, lakes, billabongs and wetlands primarily located in the Kimberley.
+The Northern Inland bioregion includes the freshwater rivers, lakes, billabongs and wetlands primarily located in the Kimberley.
 Commercial fishing is permitted in Lake Argyle (man-made lake) and in the tidal area of the mouth of the lower Ord River.

-Compliance and education for the freshwater systems in the North Inland Bioregion focuses on:
+Compliance and education for the freshwater systems in the North Inland bioregion focuses on:

 - translocation inspections of non-endemic freshwater species;

-- protected species interaction;
+- listed species interaction;

 - monitoring of introduced fish species;

 - aquaculture lease and licence compliance;

 - localised depletion of barramundi as a target recreational species;

 - cherabin catches; and

 - commercial Silver Cobbler fishery in Lake Argyle.

-Patrols continue to focus on the Fitzroy and Ord Rivers, due to the large number of campers and fishers accessing the inland Kimberley rivers during the peak tourism period of May to October and the area-specific barramundi size and possession limit legislation.
-Both the Fitzroy and Ord Rivers are identified as major breeding areas for barramundi.
+Patrols continue to focus on the Fitzroy and Ord Rivers, due to the large number of campers and fishers accessing the inland Kimberley rivers during the peak tourism period of May to October.
+Both the Fitzroy River and the Ord River are identified as major breeding areas for barramundi.